MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 ## Guided experience

-If you are lucky enough to have signed-up to a guided experience with us like with [this DSAG event](https://dsagnet.de/event/sap-hacker-fur-einen-tag-virtuell), we will be providing pre-configured virtual machines for you.
+If you are lucky enough to have signed-up to a guided experience with us like with [this DSAG event](https://dsagnet.de/event/sap-hacker-fur-einen-tag-virtuell), we will be providing sandboxes (pre-configured virtual machines) for you.

 To get started with one of those,